-ouns lin ost ast rs rti cat
+o ns in ost ast rs rti at

 The Certificate of Advanced Study in Counseling is designed for an individual with a Master's Degree in Counseling to develop further professional skills in a specialized area.
 Program planning is done with the help of a faculty advisor, but the C.A.S. candidate retains primary responsibility for determining objectives and designing appropriate learning experiences.
 Requirements for the Certificate of Advanced Study include: